Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 {: .img-caption}

 At first, the generator generates images.
 It does this by sampling a vector noise Z from a simple distribution (e.g. normal) and then upsampling this vector up to an image.
 In the first iterations, these images will look very noisy.
 Then, the discriminator is given fake and real images and learns to distinguish them.
-The generator later receives the "feedback" of the discriminator with backpropagation, becoming better at generating images.
+The generator later receives the "feedback" of the discriminator through a backpropagation step, becoming better at generating images.
 At the end, we want that the distribution of fake images is as close as possible to the distribution of real images.
 Or, in simple words, we want fake images to look as plausible as possible.

 It is worth mentioning that due to the minimax optimization used in GANs, the training might be quite unstable.
 There are some [hacks][GANhacks], though, that you can use for a more robust training.